galactic2005/PEModUtils/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
-Be clear and concise about the bug
+Be clear and concise about the bug, and provide as much information as you can.

 **Reproducing Steps**
 If the bug is related to how a function works, provide steps to reproduce the bug.